MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/index.md

 ms.date: 04/19/2021
 ---

-# Windows 10 for JavaScript & Node.js developers
+# Setup Windows 10 for Javascript frameworks

 This guide will help you get started using JavaScript frameworks on Windows, including Node.js, React.js, Vue.js, Next.js, Nuxt.js, or Gatsby.

-## Choose a framework to install and set up your dev environment
+## Choose a javascript framework to install and set up your dev environment

 :::row:::
     :::column:::